-- NOPSEMA - the National Offshore Petroleum Titles Authority (Cwlth) - the Department of Mines, Industry Regulation and Safety (WA).
+- NOPSEMA - the National Offshore Petroleum Titles Authority (Cwlth)

+• the Department of Mines, Industry Regulation and Safety (WA) or the Department of Mines and Energy (NT), depending on the jurisdiction.

 In the event of a significant impact to MNES, INPEX will provide an initial notification to DEE within 24 hours of becoming aware of the event.